Why should I report a concern?

 If you report through the online form, you will be provided with a reference number on the screen after you submit the form.
 Please mention this reference number every time you submit additional information or communications related to the same complaint.

-If your report is about possible fraud, corruption, collusion, coercion or obstruction in World Bank Group-supported activities or against World Bank Group staff, someone from INT will contact you directly using the contact information that you have provided.
+If your report is about possible fraud, corruption, collusion, coercion or obstruction in World Bank-supported activities or against World Bank staff, someone from INT will contact you directly using the contact information that you have provided.
 It is very important that you provide INT with an email address that you check regularly or a phone number you use.
 If you are concerned about the privacy of your email address, you may want to create an email account that only you have access to for the purposes of communicating with INT.

 Can I remain anonymous?

 Yes.
-The World Bank Group will still review your complaint even if you wish to remain anonymous.
+The World Bank will still review your complaint even if you wish to remain anonymous.
 However, you still need to provide INT with at least one reliable way to contact you for additional information or clarification.
 Email works best.

 Is my report confidential?